 also discusses different models how to analyse and assess capacity

-at various levels, and how to analyse, design and review capacity
+at various levels, and how to design and evaluate capacity

 development projects i.e. project management.
 The course is to a

 large extent based on different case studies and real capacity